by Thad Presley

 The day had been fun for everyone and all was well until the next morning when Pvt.
 Ensign realized his weapon was missing.

-The Ape had not taken kindly to the missing rifle and out of frustration began to argue with the recruit.
-When Ensign smarted off, accusing someone of hiding it, the Ape took a swing.
+The Ape had not taken kindly to the missing rifle and out of frustration began to punish the recruit with exercise.
 Little did the sergeant know, it was all just a gag orchestrated to make Pvt.
 Ensign look bad.

 After his performance the night before, the platoon got together for a little fun and retribution.
 No one thought it was a big deal.
 Practical jokes were played all the time by the men.
 Two recruits devised a plan to steal Pvt.
 Ensigns M16 and hide it near the latrine.